Payments are applied to balances in the following order:

-All of this adds up to a great reason to sign up for ACH/auto-pay in the “Manage Payments” section of your online borrower account (if you haven’t already done so).
-Paying by automatic payments saves you time and money, plus it supports precise payment management, which you’ll need if you want your extra payments to apply to as much principal as possible.
+It is strongly recommended to sign up for ACH/auto-pay in your online borrower account (if you haven’t already done so).
+Paying by automatic payments saves you time and money, plus it supports precise payment management which is optimal if you want your extra payments to apply to as much principal as possible.